LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 2. Click <img style="width:25px" src="img/ConvoBuilder/icon_ellipsisVertical_int.png"> (3-dot icon) in its upper-right corner, and click **Save**.

 ### Move an interaction
-You can move any type of interaction except a User Says interaction.
-User Says interactions always stay at the start of dialogs.
+You can move any type of interaction except a Dialog Starter interaction.
+Dialog Starter interactions always stay at the start of dialogs.

 **To move an interaction within a dialog**